Enhancing Floor Plan Recognition: A Hybrid Mix-Transformer and U-Net Approach for Precise Wall Segmentation: Methodology

+This approach allows for direct optimization of the global metric, but lacks the explicit control over boundary precision provided by the Tversky parameters.

-To strictly control the balance between boundary precision and structural completeness, we employ the \textbf{Tversky Loss}, as proposed by Salehi et al. \cite{tversky2017}.
-This function generalizes the Dice coefficient by allowing asymmetric weighting of false positives (FP) and false negatives (FN):
+\textbf{Tversky Loss:} To strictly control the balance between boundary precision and structural completeness, we employ the Tversky loss \cite{tversky2017}.
+Based on the Tversky index, this loss generalizes the Dice coefficient by introducing asymmetric penalties for false positives (FP) and false negatives (FN):

-Here, $TP$ represents True Positives, while $\alpha$ and $\beta$ are hyperparameters controlling the penalty magnitude for false positives and false negatives, respectively.
-By setting $\alpha > \beta$, we penalize false positives more heavily.
-This asymmetry forces the model to be more conservative in its predictions, effectively suppressing the noise and boundary thickening often observed with standard symmetric losses such as Dice.
-Conversely, maintaining a non-zero $\beta$ ensures the model remains sensitive enough to detect thin, low-contrast wall segments.
-We hypothesized that fine-tuning these parameters would reveal an optimal operating point that yields sharp, vectorization-ready boundaries without sacrificing recall.
+Here, $\alpha$ and $\beta$ are hyperparameters that control the trade-off between FP and FN, and $\epsilon$ is a smoothing factor.
+By setting $\alpha > \beta$, we penalize false positives more heavily, effectively suppressing noise and "thickened" boundaries.

+In our experimental framework, we conduct a comparative analysis of these four objective functions to identify the optimal strategy for thin-wall segmentation.
+While Dice and Lovasz-Softmax focus on maximizing global overlap, they lack the mechanism to penalize specific error types explicitly.
+We hypothesize that the Tversky loss, with its tunable asymmetric penalties ($\alpha > \beta$), offers a distinct advantage by actively suppressing false positive noise along boundaries—a critical requirement for generating clean vectorization-ready masks.